 To assist in the mechanical design we developed a detailed computer model of our submarine.
-Nearly every component of the design was modeled to determine the best placement, and to permit an organized layout.
+Nearly every component of the design was modeled to optimize placement and create an organized layout.

-In a project that requires a great deal of planning before implementation, CAD enables our mechanical development team to visualize potential problems and allows for open discussion of possible solutions.
-PRO Engineer was also invaluable in helping us estimate weight and volume calculations.
+In a project that requires a great deal of planning before implementation, PTC Pro/Engineer enables our mechanical development team to visualize potential problems and allows for open discussion of possible solutions.
+Pro/E was also invaluable in helping us estimate weight, volume, and balance.

-Figure 1- CAD Rendered Image
+Figure 1 - CAD Rendered Image